koenrane/KR-new-site/content/Essays/The shard theory of human values.md

 ## Why people can't enumerate all their values

-Shards being contextual also helps explain why [we can’t specify our full values.](https://www.lesswrong.com/posts/4ARaTpNX62uaL86j6/the-hidden-complexity-of-wishes)We can describe a moral theory that seems to capture our values in a given mental context, but it’s usually easy to find some counterexample to such a theory—some context or situation where the specified theory prescribes absurd behavior.
+Shards being contextual also helps explain why [we can’t specify our full values.](https://www.lesswrong.com/posts/4ARaTpNX62uaL86j6/the-hidden-complexity-of-wishes) We can describe a moral theory that seems to capture our values in a given mental context, but it’s usually easy to find some counterexample to such a theory—some context or situation where the specified theory prescribes absurd behavior.

 If shards implement your values, and shards activate situationally, your values will also be situational.
 Once you move away from the mental context / situation in which you came up with the moral theory, you might activate shards that the theory fails to capture.
 We think that this is why the static utility function framing is hard to operate for humans.